• Recipe Index

 6 images showing the steps in making a stuffed pork tenderloin

-• Remove the casing from the sausage and place into a hot frying pan with a little olive oil.
+• Remove the casing from the sausage and place it in a hot frying pan with a bit of olive oil.

-• As it cooks, break up the pieces so they look like ground meat.
-When finished place to the side and allow to cool slightly.
+• As it cooks, break the pieces up so they resemble ground meat when finished.
+Place them to the side and allow them to cool slightly.

-• In a clean pan add the spinach with a little water.
+• In a clean pan, add the spinach with a small amount of water.

-• Cook the spinach leaves until completely wilted, then squeeze out any additional water
+• Cook the spinach leaves until they are completely wilted, then squeeze out any excess water.

-• Blend all the ingredients together and allow to sit for 10 minutes before using g.
+• Blend all the ingredients together and allow to sit for 10 minutes before using.

 four images showing how to stuff a pork tenderloin

 • Place the pork on a cutting board and cover with a sheet of plastic wrap.
-Using the flat side of a meat mallet pound the pork tenderloin to flatten.
-This will make it easier to stuf
+Using the flat side of a meat mallet, gently pound the pork tenderloin to flatten it.
+This will make it easier to stuff.

-• Divide the stuffing between two pork tenderloins.
+• Divide the stuffing between the two pork tenderloins.

-• Roll the stuffed pork tenderloin, along the long side making a log, tucking the edges in to seal it.
+• Roll the stuffed pork tenderloin along its long side, making a log, and tuck the edges in to seal it.

 small baking sheet with hot oil and seared pork

-• Place a baking sheet pan with 3 tablespoons of olive oil into a 350-degree preheated oven pan for 8 – 10 minutes to allow the oil to get hot.
+• Place a baking sheet pan with three tablespoons of olive oil in a 350-degree preheated oven for 8-10 minutes to allow the oil to heat up.

 *Use a good meat thermometer to check the internal temperature.
-It should read a minimum of 145 degrees F. You prefer a more well-done pork roast let cook until 160 degrees has been reached.
+It should read a minimum of 145°F. You prefer a more well-done pork roast, let it cook until it reaches an internal temperature of 160 degrees.

 four images showing how to make a mushroom marsala sauce